onwhim/Codeigniter-mc_recaptcha/README.md

 3. You can load the library in your controllers by doing $this->load->library('Mc_captcha');
 4. To validate recaptcha in your form submission, you can do $this->mc_recaptcha->validated() which returns TRUE when recaptcha valid and FALSE when not.
 4. Done.

+BTW, there's an existing custom form_validation class included in this repo.
+To use it do the following steps.
+1. Download and put MY_Form_validation.php in application/libraries folder.
+2. In your controller, on form submission, you can use it in setting rules by doing $this->form_validation->set_rules('g-recaptcha-response', 'Recaptcha', 'required|valid_recaptcha');
+3. That's it.